Page 4 - Monthly Archives: 2023

 4. Associate the Columns to make sure you import the correct info since the columns in your CSV file might not coincide with those in our extension.

-5. Press the Next button to initiate
+5. Press the Next button to initiate the import.

 is one of the most important steps in the customers' journey in your store.
 Thus it's important to make the shopping experience as seamless as possible to prompt people to buy from you.